APIM Therapeutics AS is a venture-capital financed biotech spin-off from the Norwegian University of Science and Technology (NTNU, Trondheim).

 APIM’s lead therapeutic candidate ATX-101, is a first-in class compound targeting this therapeutic intervention point.
 In preclinical experiments, ATX-101 has shown single agent activity in certain cancers and combinatorial activity with more than 25 different anti-cancer drugs in different tumor indications.
 Developed as a new therapeutic option in oncology, ATX-101 has recently concluded a first-in-human, phase I clinical study.
 Conducted by APIM’s Australian subsidiary Therapim Pty Ltd, the study demonstrated a favorable safety profile of the compound.
 Furthermore, promising disease stabilization was observed in patients with advanced, progressive tumors lacking standard treatment options.
 The results of the phase I study have been published in Oncogene, see Publications for more details.

 2. A phase II study in sarcoma (lipo-, and leiomyosarcoma) conducted as an Investigator Initiated Study by the Columbia University Irving Medical Center, evaluating ATX-101 as monotherapy.
+Preliminary data obtained in a small number of patients confirmed the therapeutic potential of ATX-101.
+This data, together with additional preclinical results obtained with an ATX-101 combination, support further phase II testing of the combination in lipo-, and leiomyosarcoma patients.

 For more information on our technology, please see Intervention Point, ATX-101 and Publications.